 - User plane node Management Information Container.

+The AF or TSCTSF may indicate that the AMF is allowed to use ATC when it sends PMIC to the PCF.
+In that case, the PCF also includes the indication that the AMF is allowed to use ATC when it sends PMIC to the SMF.

 The PCF assigns the ARP to a value preconfigured for TSN services.
 The SMF binds the PCC Rule to a QoS Flow as defined in clause 6.1.3.2.4.

 NOTE: TSC burst size can represent the maximum burst size of the TSN streams that have been aggregated.